darconeous/ham-addr-old/ham-addr.txt.md

 ## 2. Introduction ##

-Radio callsigns are generally assigned to individuals or organizations for indentification purposes by the local regulatory agency(The FCC in the US).
+Radio callsigns are generally assigned to individuals or organizations for identification purposes by the local regulatory agency(The FCC in the US).

 The longest callsign that can currently be assigned to an individual